BillJr99/Ursinus-CS477/_pages/Activities/liascript-unsupervised.md

 # Case Studies: Datasets, Math ↔ Code Bridges

-> The following subsections add **real-world datasets** for each algorithm and explicitly tie the **math** back to the **implementation**.
-All examples adhere to the plotting policy (matplotlib only; one figure per chart; no explicit colors).
-Data loading prefers `sklearn.datasets` where possible to avoid brittle URLs.

 ## GMM — Old Faithful Geyser (Eruptions vs Waiting)

 **Why this dataset?** Classic bimodal structure (short-waiting short-eruption vs long-waiting long-eruption).
 A natural fit for a 2-component Gaussian mixture.